oliverborner/bandsintown-gig-map/README.md

 ## How to import and use the component

-1. Import the component
+1. Import the component and styles
 ```
-  import GigMap from './components/BandsinTownGigMap.vue'
+    import BandsinTownGigMap from 'bandsintown-gig-map'
+    import 'bandsintown-gig-map/style.css';
 ```

 2. Use the component

 ```
-<GigMap
+<BandsinTownGigMap

     :credentials="{
       artist_id: YOUR BANDINTOWN ARTIST ID,